Bridgeport Music: Controversy over rights

 There has been some controversy over the rights of the George Clinton and Funkadelic catalogs.
 Clinton himself has claimed that the rights to the musical works were obtained fraudulently, by using a forged document from 1983 dealing with the transfer of the Malbiz catalog of songs.

+On March 11 2025, Clinton filed a $100 million lawsuit against Armen Boladian, Bridgeport Music, Westbound Records, Nine Records, Southfield Music and Eastbound Records.